matt-poloni/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* `map` returns a new array of elements and `forEach` can be more directly used to alter the existing array.

 2. What is the difference between a function and a method?

+* A method is (essentially) a function that lives within an object and can be called on that object using dot notation.
+Other functions can be invoked independent of an object.

 3. What is closure?

+* Javascript has a two-pass compiler.
+On the first pass, the compiler collects all references that will be needed in each execution context and places them within that context as a closure to be used on the second pass.

 4. Describe the four rules of the 'this' keyword.

+* (1) Without added context (operating in global scope), `this` is bound to the window/console Object.
+(2) Object methods implicitly bind `this` to the object that the method is being called upon (whatever precedes the dot).
+(3) Within a constructor function, `this` is bound to the object being created after the constructor function is invoked with the `new` keyword.
+(4) You can explicitly override what `this` is bound to using `call`, `apply`, or `bind`.

 5. Why do we need super() in an extended class?

+* `super()` passes new attributes up the inheritance chain until reaching the constructor of the top-level class, now with all the child attributes.

 ## Project Set up